-If a child is making the right choice, they will be moved up the Behaviour Tree.
+If a child is making the right choice, they will be moved up the Behaviour Tree and awarded 3 House points.

 At playtimes and dinnertimes, an adult can award a white slip for making the right choices.
 This should be recorded on the Behaviour Tree and the slip sent home for parents to see.